-- i) Minimal internal clearance of the basement is 2.2m in accordance with BCA requirements. - ii) Driveways shall comply with Australian/New Zealand Standard AS/NZS 2890.1:2004 Parking facilities Off-street car parking and achieve a maximum gradient of 1:4. - iii) Basement entries and ramps/driveways within the property are to be no more than 7m wide. - iv) Provision of pump-out systems and stormwater prevention shall be in accordance with Council's Stormwater Management Guide.
+- i) Minimal internal clearance of the basement is 2.2m in accordance with BCA requirements. - ii) Driveways shall comply with Australian/New Zealand Standard AS/NZS 2890.1:2004 Parking facilities Off-street car parking and achieve a maximum gradient of 1:4. - iv) Basement entries and ramps/driveways within the property are to be no more than 3.5m wide. - v) Provision of pump-out systems and stormwater prevention shall be in accordance with Council's Stormwater Management Guide.